Teacher of English as a Foreign Language (University or College)

 Medical Considerations in China

-- China may not be able to support Volunteers with the following medical conditions: asthma, including mild or childhood asthma; dermatology; gastroenterology; insulin-dependent diabetes; ongoing behavioral health support; seizure disorder; urology.
+- China may not be able to support Volunteers with the following medical conditions: asthma, including mild or childhood asthma; dermatology; gastroenterology; insulin-dependent diabetes; requiring a psychiatrist for psychotropic medications supportt; seizure disorder; urology; ongoing counseling.
 Note: applicants departing for China have additional medical screening requirements.

 - The following medication(s) are not permitted for legal or cultural reasons: none identified.